 But if we look closer at the Mishkan, we will see that it is not only a symbol of stability and certainty.
 Every part and tool meant for use in the Mishkan could be folded up and packed away.
 All except the badim, the long poles used to carry the ark from place to place could not be broken down.
 We read in Pekudei that one of the last tasks undertaken as part of the construction of the mishkan is the fastening of these poles to the ark.
 If the mishkan is meant to be mobile, why can we not take apart these long, heavy, cumbersome poles that will only make traveling harder?
-In Parashat Trumah only a few weeks back we learned another commandment concerning the badim: “The poles shall remain in the rings of the ark: they shall not be removed from it.”
+In Parashat Terumah only a few weeks back we learned another commandment concerning the badim: “The poles shall remain in the rings of the ark: they shall not be removed from it.”
 (Exodus 25:15)

 Why is this?
 Why can we not remove these poles when everything else in the mishkan can be broken down easily?

-In Sefer HaChinuch, an anonymous work of Torah commentary written in 13th century Spain, the verse is explained thusly: "Therefore, we were commanded not to remove the poles of the ark from it, lest we need to go out with the ark to any place quickly…”
+In Sefer HaChinuch, an anonymous work of Torah commentary written in 13th century Spain, the verse is explained thusly: "therefore, we were commanded not to remove the poles of the ark from it, lest we need to go out with the ark to any place quickly…”

 The building of the mishkan is not the only place in the Torah in which our tradition touches on this feeling of uncertainty.
-Often, when God asks direct questions of human beings in the Bible, there is another layer to them.
+Often, when God asks direct questions of human beings in the Bible, there is another layer to them:

 When God asks Adam in Eden “Ayeka - where are you” - God is asking: why are you here?